 How Do They Do It – It’s Free

-Okay, you did pick up on the word “promoter” and “promotion” right!
+Okay, you did pick up on the word “promoter” and “promotion” right?
 Technically they say that their lottery is guaranteed by an insurance company.
 But – yes the big but – they also say prizes are “paid for through advertising and other features available on the website”.
 One face value looking at their site, that’s a link to playing real lotteries online.
-They say the only emails you will received is “as and when they’re needed” and “generally you’ll receive emails to remind you to log in” and “updates to the site”.
-Hmmm, sounds like a really good excuse for a heap of spam.
+They say the only emails you will receive are “as and when they’re needed” “generally you’ll receive emails to remind you to log in” and “updates to the site”.
+Hmmm, that sounds like a really good excuse for a heap of spam.

 Free-lottery.net and Customer Service

-Scrolling through Free Lottery’s Facebook page, the only winners we saw were for £20 Amazon winners.
+Scrolling through Free Lottery’s Facebook page, the only winners we saw were £20 Amazon winners.
 Guess Amazon is one of their promoters.
 It also appears that they play a bunch of other little games all thanks to different promoters.
-Free-lottery.net also uses twitter.
+Free-lottery.net also uses Twitter.
 They have a snail mail address in the UK and an email address.
-No online form, no phone numbers and no live chat.
-There isn’t a lot of information on who these folks are, but their ‘promoter and data controller’ is Take That Ltd. who is a marketer and web design company in the UK.
+No online form, no phone numbers, and no live chat.
+There isn’t a lot of information on who these folks are, but their ‘promoter and data controller’ is Take That Ltd. which is a marketer and web design company in the UK.

 You Could Win Something